Target Heart Rate Calculator

 How to Calculate Target Heart Rate

 For one, this allows you to individualize your workouts to match your current level of fitness.
-This is also important for people with underlying medical issues to ensure that they get the most out of each exercise session without pushing beyond their capabilities.
+This is also important for people with underlying medical issues to ensure that they get the most out of each exercise session without pushing beyond their current capabilities.

 Maximum Heart Rate